 Corking progresses up from the bottom of the plant, from the soil level upwards and usually fairly evenly around the base.
 This is not to say that you will have a perfect ring of corking around the base of your cactus, but corking doesn’t generally occur in patches or on just one side of the plant.
 If you notice brown spots further up the plant, toward the top, or only in certain spots, your cactus may not be corking, and you may be looking at a problem.

-Depending on the age of the plant, corking may progress quite a way up from the base.
+Depending on the age of the cactus, corking may progress quite a way up from the base.
 Not all cacti will develop the same amount of corking.
 Some plants may have just a few inches above the soil line, while particularly large cacti can have several feet of corking around their base.

 Sunburn can sometimes be mistaken for corking, so if you’ve dramatically increased your cacti’s sun exposure recently, it may have been burned.
 Although many species of cacti thrive in full sun, it’s important to introduce it to them slowly.
 This is especially true for plants that have been raised in greenhouses or have been kept inside for the winter.
 Typically, sunburn appears as patches of brown that can appear on any part of the plant, not just the base.